-"You have already learnt," says the Times Berlin correspondent, "something of the new frontier army which Russia is now organising, not for the purpose of directly menacing the West, but apparently with the view of extending the present existing system of military colonies on the East.
-The Cossack forces of the Russian army consisted hitherto of eleven separate bodies; a twelfth has now been added by the exertions of Count Perowski, who has succeeded in raising it from among the Baschkirs and Metschscheriaken, in the Governments of Perm and Orenburg, and in settling them as a regularly organised cordon army.
+"You have already learnt," says the Times Berlin correspondent, "something of the new frontier army which Russia is now organising, not for the purpose of directly menacing the West, but apparently with the view of extending the present existing system of or Count Perowski, who has succeeded in raising it the Governments of Perm and Orenburg, and in settling them as a regularly organised cordon army.
 This twelfth Cossack army, or corps d'armée, is located in twelve regimental districts, which again are also divided into two war districts, each containing six regiments.
 Each regiment is numbered according to the number of its district.
-These twelve districts contain 30,188 houses, with a male population of 91, occupants, and they are required to furnish twelve regiments of mounted Cossacks, one brigade of horse artillery, with three active batteries, and, in addition to the abave, a military sotnia of mechanics.
+These twelve districts contain 30,188 houses, with a male population of 91,780 occupants, and they are required to furnish twelve regiments of mounted Cossacks, one brigade of horse artillery, with three active batteries, and, in addition to the abave, a military sotnia of mechanics.
 For the administrative department connected with the command in chief a civil staff of thirty-eight employés and an allowance of 10,000 roubles are allotted.
-The civil expenses of the whole twelve regimental districts are estimated at 82,268 in the budget," The Poles are expecting great things from the be-nevelence of Alexander after the conclusion of peace; the new Viceroy, Prince Gortschakoff, having recently said that "they can have no idea what the Em-peror intends to do for them shortly."
+The civil expenses of the whole twelve regimental districts are estimated at 82,268 in the budget, The Poles are expecting great things from the be nevolence of Alexander after the conclusion of peace; the new Viceroy, Prince Gortschakoff, having recently said that "they can have no idea what the Emperor intends to do for them shortly."
 The Russian Government, it is asserted, has the intention of establishing journals, as organs of its views, in various capitals of Europe, or of purchasing journals already established.
-Le Word is said to fulfil in a very small degree the expectations and intentions of its founders.
-That most liberal millionnaire, the Straatsrath Jakowleff, the proprietor of the Werch-Isetz mining and smelting works, who on a former occasion supplied 1,000,000 silver roubles to make up for the defalcations and peculations committed in the funds of The the Invaliden, has just signalised himself again by a beth on several charges of stealing from dwellingpurposes of the army and fleet.
+Le Nord is said to fulfil in a very small degree the expectations and intentions of its founders.
+That most liberal millionnaire, the Straatsrath Jakowleff, the proprietor of the Werch-Isetz mining authorized the exportation of corn at a duty of one plied 1,000,000 silver roubles to make up for the de-or two ducts the caltare.
+The corn market con-times to have a marked downward tendency.
+The the Invaliden, has just signalised himself again by a beth on several charges of stealing from dwellingand smelting works, who on a former occasion suppurposes of the army and fleet.

 SWITZERLAND.

-The Ticinese Gazette announces that the ratificaions of the commercial treaty between Great Britain and Switzerland were exchanged at Berne on the 6th.
+The Ticinese Gazette announces that the ratifications of the commercial treaty between Great Britain and Switzerland were exchanged at Berne on the 6th.
 TURKEY.

 A few items of Constantinople news are transmitted by telegraph to Marseilles.
 The Divan, taking into consideration the remonstrances of the merchants, has given up issuing the one hundred million paistres of paper money in contemplation.
 The judgment pronounced against Rustum Pacha, who was convicted of malversation, has condemned him to pay back to the State several thousands of francs and to be imprisoned during a year; but it is reported that the Sultan has commuted his penalty to banishment.
 Severe frost has recommenced at Constantinople, with heavy snow, and sickness is again on the increase.
 Two other French physicians have died.
-The chiefs of the board of health of the allied armies have, in consequence, ordered several wise sanitary measures. \mathbf{The} Sultan has given audience to the Moldavian Hospodar, Ghika.
+The chiefs of the board of health of the allied armies have, in consequence, ordered several wise sanitary measures.
+The Sultan has given audience to the Moldavian Hospodar, Ghika.
 Five hundred Bashi-Bazouks have arrived from Adrianople.